hamarituc/lbgpsdo/README.md

 ### Miscellaneous

-The `pll` command shows a diagram of the PLL together with the contraints of the intermediate frequencies.
-It output just static text an doesn't acces any device.
+The `pll` command shows a diagram of the PLL together with the constraints of the intermediate frequencies.
+It outputs just static text an doesn't acces any device.

 ```